Keeping hydrated is crucial for health and well-being, but many people do not consume enough fluids daily.

 1. It lubricates the joints

-Cartilage, found in joints and the disks of the spine, contains around 80 percent water.
+Cartilage in joints and the spine’s discs contains around 80 percent water.
 Long-term dehydration can reduce the joints’ shock-absorbing ability, leading to joint pain.

 2. It forms saliva and mucus